carrington-115/Humans-vs-Quantum-Computers---IBM/README.md

 - Team

 1. Introduction
 - The QLudo Game is an improvement of the classical Ludo game with the addition of Quantum Mechanics that come in the case of the superposition of movements of a player's seed.
+The QLudo Game is a web game that a player can play realtime on an IBM Quantum computer.

 2. github files overview
 3. Overview of Quantum Mechanics in QLudo